mosip/documentation/docs/resident-services-ui-developer-guide.md

 # Resident Services UI Developers Guide

-This repository contains the UI code for Resident portal.
-Refer here for details about the functions that a resident can perform via this portal.
+This [repository](https://github.com/mosip/resident-ui) contains the UI code for Resident portal.
+To know more about the functions that a resident can perform via this portal, refer [here](https://docs.mosip.io/1.2.0/modules/resident-services).

 ## Build and Deployment